After the birth of your baby, you couldn’t wait for the six-week check up, so you could get back to exercise and doing all the things you love.

-Before you can safely rebuild your core strength, you must get your body back into alignment.
+To rebuild your post-baby body, you must bring your body back into balance.

 When the time came to have my second child, I felt confident because I knew how to move safely and I was able to restore my core quickly after birth.